Top 10 Medicare Mistakes People Make 3

 3. Believing You Don’t Need Medicare Part B

-Part B is optional, so you are not obliged to enroll.
-But you should carefully check with your retiree plan to see how it fits in with Medicare.
-In many such plans, Medicare automatically becomes primary coverage and the plan pays only for a few services that Medicare doesn’t cover.
-In that case, if you fail to sign up for Part B when you’re required to, you’ll essentially have no coverage.
-COBRA allows you to continue on your present employer’s health care plan, for up to 18 months after your job ends, but it doesn’t allow you to delay Part B enrollment, without risking late penalties.
-In this situation, you need to sign up for Part B before the end of your initial enrollment period at age 65, or (if your job ended after that period) no later than eight months after you stopped working.
+You may also be leaning towards not signing up for Part B because of COBRA.
+COBRA allows you to continue on your present employer’s health care plan for up to 18 months after your job ends, but it doesn’t permit you to delay Part B enrollment.
+Read that again: IT DOESN’T PERMIT YOU TO DELAY PART B ENROLLMENT.
+In this situation, you need to sign up for Part B before the end of your initial enrollment period at age 65 or (if your job ended after that period) no later than eight months after you stopped working.
+Otherwise, you’ll have to pay penalties.

-4. Thinking You Must Reach Full Retirement Age
+4. Thinking You Must Reach Full Retirement Age Before Enrolling

 You must enroll in Part D before prescription drug needs are imminent.
 Some drugs cost thousands of dollars per month.
 Waiting to enroll could also cost additional late penalties permanently added to your Part D premiums.

-6. Misunderstanding Enrollment Period
+6. Misunderstanding the Enrollment Period

-7. Picking a Part D Plan For The Wrong Reasons
+7. Picking a Part D Plan for the Wrong Reasons

-The best way to pick a plan is according to the specific drugs you take, because Part D plans do not cover all drugs and copays vary widely.
+If you pick a prescription drug plan (Part D plan) based on its low premium, name, or hearsay, you’re taking a big risk.
+The best way to pick a Part D plan is to take into account the specific drugs you take or foresee taking in the future.
+Part D plans do not cover all drugs and copays vary widely, so it’s best to be smart and choosy.

 9. Failing to Read Your Annual Notice